 - i.
 Certification in NRP.
 The level of certification, course taken, and proof must comply with the College of Midwives of Ontario Continuing Competencies Requirements and Approved Courses. - ii.
-NRP certification is considered valid for one year. - iii.
-Students complete an NRP course during MWF 250 Midwifery Clinical Skills.
+NRP certification is considered valid for one year. - Students complete an NRP course during MWF 250 Midwifery Clinical Skills/ MWF 251 & 252 Midwifery Clinical Skills.
 Subsequent recertification is the student's responsibility. - iv.
-NRP certification is required for entry to MWF 120 Normal Childbearing and for all subsequent midwifery and interprofessional placements. - v.
+NRP certification is required for entry to MWF 120 Normal Childbearing/MWF 121 Fundamentals in Midwifery Care and for all subsequent midwifery and interprofessional placements. - v.
 Documentation of current certification using the Placement Requirements Record: Returning Students is required by the deadline posted on the MEP website prior to the entry year to: - a.
-MWF 120 Normal Childbearing - b.
+MWF 120 Normal Childbearing/MWF 121 Fundamentals in Midwifery Care - b.
 MWF 220 Interprofessional Placements I - c.
-MWF 420 Maternal and Newborn Pathology - d.
+MWF 420 Maternal and Newborn Pathology/ Complex Care II - d.
 And when returning to any clinical placement following a leave of absence